Best Student Loans in South Africa - Complete Guide

 1. Government-Sponsored Student Loans

-• National Student Financial Aid Scheme (NSFAS): This financial support scheme aims to provide a bursary or financial aid to students from low-income families.
+• National Student Financial Aid Scheme (NSFAS): This financial support scheme provides bursaries and financial aid to students from low-income families.
 To be eligible for NSFAS, students must be admitted to a TVET college or university.

-• Nedbank: This is an excellent choice for both full-time and part-time students as it offers varied repayment options.
-The creditor also offers preferential rates that are tied to your academic performance at university.
+• Nedbank: This is an excellent choice for both full-time and part-time students, as it offers a variety of repayment options.
+The creditor also offers preferential rates that are tied to your academic performance at the university.

 • Standard Bank: The bank offers loans to full-time and part-time students who are accepted at a SAQA-approved institute in South Africa or abroad.
-Full-time students are offered six months to search for a job and then begin repayment of their student loans.
+Full-time students are given six months to search for a job and then begin repaying their student loans.

 • ABSA: South African nationals and those residing in South Africa permanently are eligible for student loans from this creditor.
 ABSA also offer student loans for those pursuing higher education online with a SETA-accredited institute.